-- □ Factor 1: Define and identify the most vulnerable enrollees within the SNP population and provide a complete description of specially tailored services for these enrollees. - Information must be specific to most vulnerable population. - □ Factor 2: Explain in detail how the average age, gender, ethnicity, language barriers, deficits in health literacy, poor socioeconomic status, as well as other factors, affect the health outcomes of the most vulnerable enrollees. - Do not solely use national data. - Do not use data prior to 2020. - Data must be specific to the most vulnerable population. - □ Factor 3: Illustrate the relationship between the demographic characteristics of the most vulnerable enrollees and their unique clinical requirements. - Describe specific community services. - □ Factor 4: Identify and describe established relationships with partners in the community to provide needed resources for the most vulnerable members.
+- ☐ Factor 1: Define and identify the most vulnerable enrollees within the SNP population and provide a complete description of specially tailored services for these enrollees. - Information must be specific to most vulnerable population. - □ Factor 2: Explain in detail how the average age, gender, ethnicity, language barriers, deficits in health literacy, poor socioeconomic status, as well as other factors, affect the health outcomes of the most vulnerable enrollees. - Data must be specific to the most vulnerable population. - SNPs renewing contract(s) after year two of operations must provide SNP-specific vs. proxy data.
+New plans may use proxy data but must provide a rationale. - Do not use data prior to 2021.
+Include data sources and dates. - □ Factor 3: Illustrate the relationship between the demographic characteristics of the most vulnerable enrollees and their unique clinical requirements. - Include list of community partners and services provided to the most vulnerable enrollees or describe the system used to house, research, identify, and access these resources. - ☐ Factor 4: Identify and describe established relationships with partners in the community to provide needed resources for the most vulnerable members.